 The level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its lifecycle, and that the software functions in the intended manner.

 A computer program that can replicate itself, infect a computer without permission or knowledge of the user and then spread or propagate to another computer.

 A list of entities that are considered trustworthy and are granted access or privileges.

-1 Source: National Initiative for Cybersecurity Careers and Students, Department of Homeland Security
+1 Source: National Initiative for Cybersecurity Careers and Studies, Department of Homeland Security

 Cyber Security Webisodes

 UMUC unlocks the secrets of cyber security as we interview industry experts.